madietlx/madietlx.github.io/docs/whoami.markdown

 Hey!
 My name is Marcell 👨‍💻

-I was born and raised in Germany but recently moved to Maastricht, The Netherlands 🌷
+I was born and raised in Germany.
+In 2022, I moved to Maastricht, The Netherlands 🌷

 I work as a *Software Architect* for a german company named [frontmark](https://www.frontmark.de), which is at the intersection of Finance and Technology, so it is fair to say that we are a FinTech company, even though the term might mean different things for different people.